The First Day of My Life

 The First Day of My Life (Il primo giorno della mia vita) is a 2023 Italian comedy-drama film co-written and directed by Paolo Genovese.
 It is based on his homonymous 2018 book.

 The movie tells the story of four people with different life experiences who all fall into a low point in their lives and decide to commit suicide.
 And at this moment, a mysterious person appeared and told them: in the next week, they will have the opportunity to be reborn, and the story of how their lives will change after being reborn.

 Plot

-A man who works as a motivator, a police officer, a former gymnast who lost the use of her legs, and an overweight teenager.
+In Rome in January 2021, four people are committing suicide: